12tare21/instagram-copy/readme.md

-this is cloned web version of instagram built using laravel web framework.
+This is cloned desktop web version of instagram built using laravel web framework.